This post contains affiliate links. Please see our disclosure policy.

 A full ingredient list with exact measurements can be found in the recipe card below.

-• Breadcrumbs—I use panko here, but Italian will also work.
-The breadcrumbs act as a binder to keep the meatballs intact and help with moisture.
+• Breadcrumbs: I like panko, but Italian will work.
+The breadcrumbs act as a binder to keep the meatballs intact and ensure moisture.

 How to Make Turkey Meatballs With Sauce